aviart/gd-star-rating/readme.txt

 == Changelog ==
 = 1.5.7 =
 * New actions for saving votes
-* Several small fixes and improvements
+* Many small fixes and improvements

 = 1.5.6 =
 * RSS integration supports thumbs and multis.